James Honey: WMO International Title

-Ranking

 After winning the WMO International title, James got ranked #5 Middleweight 160 pounds Muay Thai Fighter by combat press in July a month after the win.

 and got ranked #3 WMO World Rankings in the Middleweight 160 pound division, and in WBC Muay Thai World Rankings: Honey holds the #5 position in the Middleweight category.

 Fight Against Lumpinee Champion Kong Thailand

 In December 2024 he fought Lumpinee Stadium champion Kong Thailand, would lose a close and competitive split decision.